 Also made sustainably in the USA, Soft Star makes shoes to fit everyone, from tiny babies to grownups.
 Though all of their shoes are “barefoot” or “minimal” shoes, not all of them allow a direct connection to the earth, so look for the styles without rubber soles.
 The Original Run Amocs are available with a bullhide leather sole, and the Roo Moccasins have suede soles.
 Plus, you can customize your shoes with any colors you choose!
 I will warn you that using their Visualizer to design your perfect shoe is strangely addictive.

 Groundz are THE earthing shoe for when you want to put your most fashion-conscious foot forward.
-Their beautiful sandals are made by hand using eco-friendly materials like vegetable-tanned leathers.
-They have a slightly padded insole for comfort, and a copper rivet to connect you to the ground.
+Their beautiful shoes are made by hand using eco-friendly materials like vegetable-tanned leathers.
+They have a copper rivet that connects you to the ground.
 I was thrilled with the quality when I put them on.
-They feel like solid sandals that will last for years.
-Rumor has it Groundz will be adding closed-toe shoes soon.
+They feel like solid shoes that will last for years.
+Previously Groundz only offered sandals, but they’ve JUST added slip-on style shoes too, for women and men.
+I just got a pair and had to review them here because I’m so impressed with them.
+I am so excited to have a pair of earthing shoes with a zero-drop sole AND a wide toe box.

 Two Honorable Mentions: